sawanp813/sawanp813.github.io/resume.md

 `2022-23`
 __Master of Science in Computer Science & Engineering, University of Michigan__

-***GPA 3.91:*** A - Natural Language Processing, A - Foundations of Artificial Intelligence, A - GPU Programming, A - Database Management Systems, A - Web Development
+***GPA 3.91:*** A - Natural Language Processing, A - Foundations of Artificial Intelligence, A - GPU Programming, A - Database Management Systems, A - Web Systems, A - Machine Learning in Computational Biology, A - Advanced Compilers

 `2018-2022`
 __Bachelor of Arts in Neuroscience (Minor in Computer Science), Boston University__